Enhancing deep neural networks with morphological information: Evaluation

 \subsubsection{Results for the NER task}

-For the NER evaluation task, we present results of the baseline NER models and models enhanced with the POS tags and morphological features, as introduced in Section~\ref{sec:ner-models}.
-Table \ref{tab:ner-results} shows the results for LSTM and BERT models.
-We compute the statistical significance of the differences between the baseline LSTM models and their best-performing counterpart with morphological additions.
-We use Wilcoxon signed-rank test \citep{wilcoxon1970critical} and underline the statistically significant differences at $p=0.01$ level.
-We do not perform the significance of differences tests for BERT as the differences for those models are marginal.
+For the NER evaluation task, we present results of the baseline NER models and models enhanced with the POS tags and universal features, as introduced in \Cref{sec:ner-models}.
+Table \ref{tab:ner-results} shows the results for LSTM and BERT models for $11$ languages.
+We compute the statistical significance of the differences between the baseline LSTM and BERT models and their best-performing counterparts with morphological additions.
+We use the Wilcoxon signed-rank test \citep{wilcoxon1970critical} and underline the statistically significant differences at $p=0.01$ level.

-As expected, the baseline models involving BERT outperform their LSTM counterparts across all languages by a large margin.
-When adding POS tags or universal features to LSTM-based models, we observe a noticeable increase in performance over the baselines for seven languages.
-For three of them (Croatian, Russian, and Swedish), the increase in $F_1$ score is under one per cent.
-For three of them (Estonian, Finnish, and Slovene), the differences in performance are statistically significant, and increases range from $1.4\%$ (Finnish) to $4.6\%$ (Slovene).
-The only language for which there is no improvement with the LSTM-based models is English.
+The baseline models involving BERT outperform their LSTM counterparts across all languages by a large margin.
+When adding POS tags or universal features to the LSTM-based models, we observe an increase in performance over the baselines for nine languages.
+For five (Arabic, Korean, Latvian, Russian, and Swedish), the increase in the $F_1$ score is not statistically significant; for three of them, the difference is under 0.01.
+For the remaining four languages (Croatian, Estonian, Finnish, and Slovene), the increase is statistically significant and ranges from $0.015\%$ (Finnish and Croatian) to $0.045\%$ (Slovene).
+The two languages for which we observe no improvement after adding morphological information to the LSTM-based models are English and Chinese.

-In BERT-based models, the additional morphological features do not seem to make a practical difference.
-For all languages except Slovene, the increase in $F_1$ values over the baseline is under $0.5\%$.
-However, since preliminary tests in this task were performed on Slovene, the larger observed increase might be due to manual overfitting.
+In BERT-based models, the additional information does not make a practical difference.
+For all languages except Slovene and Latvian, the increase in $F_1$ values over the baseline is below 0.005.
+However, we note that the better results on Slovene are possibly a result of the optimistically high quality of the additional morphological information.
+The Stanza model with which we obtained the predictions for Slovene was trained for a different task, but on the same dataset as we use for NER.
+Still, the improvements are not statistically significant, so we do not explore the effect further.